cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 should have a unique `name` and specify at least a container `image`.

 Normally, you would also specify a `port` (or `ports`, if there are many) to instruct the Cirrus CI to configure the networking between the containers and wait for the ports to be available before running the task.
+Additional containers do not inherit environment variables because they are started before the main task receives it's environment variables.

 In the example below we use an [official MySQL Docker image](https://hub.docker.com/_/mysql/) that exposes the standard MySQL port (3306).
 Tests will be able to access MySQL instance via `localhost:3306`.